mmayankkkb/-Candidate-Leaving-the-bank-or-not/README.md

 Dataset that I have used to train the model or you can download the Churn_Modeling.csv:
 Dataset link ->https://www.kaggle.com/datasets/shrutimechlearn/churn-modelling

-Churn_Modeling.ipynb -> Trained model file
+ChurnModeling_RandomForest_and_ANN.ipynb -> Trained model file

 Churn_Modeling.csv   -> Dataset

-Tutorial -> how to run the  Churn_Modeling.ipynb file in jupyter. if you have not installed the jupyter's and packages packages,please install them first.
+Tutorial -> how to run the  ChurnModeling_RandomForest_and_ANN.ipynb  file in jupyter. if you have not installed the jupyter's and packages packages,please install them first.

 packages used:

 1.tensorflow-gpu (if you have a graphic card in your laptop/pc) or tensorflow.

 2.numpy.

 3.matplotlib.

 4.pandas.

 5.sklearn.